Isofteer/Isofteer/README.md

-# My Awesome Portfolio

-## Personal Information

-- **Date of Birth:** 14/12/1992
-- **Nationality:** Kenya
-- **Mobile Number:** 0700098931
-- **Email Address:** isofteer@gmail.com

-## Personal Profile

-I am a dynamic and driven IT professional with a solid foundation in Information Technology.
-I bring a proven track record of handling multifaceted tasks and a commitment to delivering excellence within collaborative settings.
-My experience spans software and application development, UI/UX design, database analysis, and integration of advanced web services and APIs.

-## Career Objective

-A seasoned IT professional seeking a senior role as a Web Designer and Application Developer.
-Dedicated to expanding programming expertise, I aim to contribute advanced technical skills, foster innovation, and drive professional development within a progressive environment.

-## Technical Proficiency

-### Technical Skills

-- Software Design and Development
-- Object-Oriented Design
-- UI and Web Design
-- Database Design and Analysis
-- Web Services and APIs

-### Proficient Expertise

-- JavaScript (JQuery, Vanilla), React.js, Next.js
-- C#, Web API, Web Services, Signal R
-- CSS, HTML, frameworks like Bootstrap, UIKIT, MUI
-- SQL Server, PostgreSQL, MongoDB
-- IIS, Nginx
-- Redis, RabbitMQ
-- Ethereum Blockchain, Web3.js

-## Technical Toolbox

-### Development Tools

-- Visual Studio, NetBeans, and Eclipse
-- Android Studio

-### Reporting and Visualization

-- Telerik Reporting
-- Charting Tools: AmCharts, D3

-### Scheduling & Automation

-- Hangfire/SQL Server Agent/Caravel

-### Database Management Systems

-- SSMS, MySQL Server/Workbench, DB Beaver

-### Source Control

-- Git & GitHub

-### Containerization and Deployment

-- Docker, Digital Ocean

-## Education

-- **Sept 2012 - Dec 2016:** BSc Information Technology, Meru University of Science and Technology
-- **Jan 2008 - Dec 2011:** High school certificate (KCSE), Kericho Boys High School
-- **Jan 1999 - Dec 2007:** Primary School Certificate (KCPE), Mother of Mercy Primary School

-## Work Experience

-### White Label Tracking Company (Dec 2016 - Current)

-**Title:** Web App Developer

-**Duties:**

-- Spearheaded the development of a diverse array of applications, encompassing multifaceted functionalities and user interfaces
-- Engineered and implemented sophisticated algorithms for streamlined data querying and rendering from the database, optimizing performance and response times.
-- Reporting and Analysis
-- System Integration and API Management
-- Research and development

-### Freelancing Software Developer (Jan 2013 - Dec 2016)

-- Developed and maintained diverse C# and ASP-based web applications for multiple clients, focusing on systems like SACCO.
-- Ensured uptime and reliability for existing systems, installing and maintaining software products and operating systems.

-## Interests

-- Continuous learning of coding languages for skill enrichment.
-- Optimization of coding methods for efficiency.
-- Exploring technology's positive societal impacts, especially blockchain concepts in governance.
+# Hi there! 👋

+I'm [Your Name], a dynamic and driven IT professional with a passion for creating seamless web experiences. 🚀

+## About Me

+📅 **Date of Birth:** 14/12/1992
+🌍 **Nationality:** Kenya
+📱 **Mobile:** 0700098931
+📧 **Email:** isofteer@gmail.com

+## 👨‍💻 Tech Stack

+- **Languages:** JavaScript (React.js, Node.js), C#
+- **Frontend:** HTML, CSS (Bootstrap, UIKIT, MUI)
+- **Backend:** C#, Web API
+- **Databases:** SQL Server, PostgreSQL, MongoDB
+- **Tools:** Git, GitHub, Docker

+## 💼 Current Work

+I'm currently a **Web App Developer** at [White Label Tracking Company](https://companywebsite.com), where I lead the development of innovative applications, optimize database performance, and integrate advanced web services.

+## 🚀 Career Objective

+Seeking exciting opportunities to leverage my skills in web design, application development, and UI/UX to drive innovation and contribute to cutting-edge projects.

+## 🎓 Education

+- **BSc in Information Technology**
+  Meru University of Science and Technology
+  (Sept 2012 - Dec 2016)

+## 🌐 Interests

+- Continuous learning of coding languages
+- Optimizing coding methods for efficiency
+- Exploring the positive impacts of technology, especially blockchain concepts in governance
 - Engaging with new individuals and pursuing artistic hobbies like painting and music.

+Let's connect and build something amazing together! 🌟